Copilot-Language/copilot-discussion/questions.md

        *local* takes and expression and a one-place function and binds the value of the expression to the function's argument.

-       Our hope is that the use of *local* is not commonly needed.
+       Our hope is that the use of locals is not commonly needed.
 We use it in Copilot library functions.
 By building on these libraries, we hope the user can largely ignore efficiency issues.
+(As an aside, because we hope to rarely use locals, we don't build a monadic wrapper for streams, which is somewhat heavy-weight.)

        Currently, Copilot does not implement common-subexpression elimination (CSE).
 Implementing CSE for the core-language (package copilot-core) is